WWDOGE954/Discord-OLLAMA-BOT-EN/README.md

 - Personal music library and Discord voice playback
 - Public/private slash command response control
 - JSON data storage and JSONL logs

-## Translation Notice

-All English translations in this repository were assisted by AI.
-Some wording may be imperfect or slightly different from the original intent.

 ## Safety Notice